erizov/Professor/semester_2/lecture_09_behavioral_patterns/strategy/README.md

 ### Application

 5. Can you implement Strategy from memory without looking at the code?
-6. What real-world problem could you solve using Strategy?
+6. What real-world problem could youaddresse using Strategy?

 ### Debugging

 7. What are the most common mistakes when implementing Strategy?
-8. How would you test your Strategy implementation?
+8. How would you test your Strategy deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## AApproachVisualization

 *Visual diagram for Strategy would be added here* *Consider using online visualization tools or drawing step-by-step execution*